 The bucket list

-Driving in the dark, in a deserted road, was so scary.
-Since then, we’d try to arrive early in a bigger town.
-Uh well, despite some mishap, we had a great time in Argentina and were able to combine the trip with three other countries in the neighborhood such as Brazil, Uruguay, and Paraguay and our dream come true to see the massive waterfalls (Iguazu).
+Driving in the dark in a deserted road was so scary.
+Since then, I’d try to arrive early in a bigger town.
+Uh well, despite some mishaps, I had a great time in Argentina.
+And I’m able to combine the trip with three adjacent countries, such as Brazil, Uruguay, and Paraguay.
+And my dream to see the massive waterfalls (Iguazu) comes true.

 New Zealand is my favorite!

 I would say, Iceland has the similarity, but still, none beats NZ.
-However, we did it again, flying over there without booking accommodation in advance.
-We do have an itinerary this time as we need an arrangement with the car.
+However, I did it again, flying over there without booking accommodation in advance.
+I do have an itinerary this time as we need an arrangement with the car.

-We got fines!
+I got fines!